li11ianc/household-income-mexican-migrants/03-regression-analysis/regression-analysis.md

 | age:edyrs                        |     2.616 |     0.554 |     4.724 |   0.000 |     1.528 |     3.704 |

 We observed that the variable selection changed.
-Specifically, usdur1 and usdoc1 are significant, besides the 4 variables identified previously.
+Specifically, usdur1 and usdoc1 are significant, besides the 4 variables and the 2 interaction terms identified previously.

-## 3\.
+## 4\.
 Check Assumtpions

 Before interpreting the model, it is essential to check the assumptions.

-### 3.1 Linearity
+### 4.1 Linearity

 ### 3.1.1 Predicted vs. Factors